-While the impact on global economies and the financial markets as a result of the pandemic has lingered throughout the year, we have continued to experience a measure of resilience in our operations, and as a result, the Deposit Insurance Fund (the "Fund") stood at \$35.15 million as at March 31, 2022 (2021 - \$28.39 million) and it continues to be principally invested in a ladder-style structure of US Government Treasury Notes with the investments spread across maturities ranging from 1 to 5 year time rungs.
+While the impacts on global economies and the financial markets as a result of the pandemic have continued to affect Bermuda's local economy, we have continued to experience a measure of resilience in our operations, and as a result, the Deposit Insurance Fund (the Fund) stood at \$42.23 million as at March 31, 2023 (2022 - \$35.15 million) and it continues to be principally invested in a ladder-style structure of US Government Treasury Notes with the investments spread across maturities ranging from 1 to 5 year time rungs.

-Total premiums received from scheme members aggregated approximately \$7.03 million (2021 - \$6.66 million), with premiums earned on individual and joint accounts contributing \$6.42 million or 91% of the total (2021 - \$6.10 million (91%)).
-Premium income continues to be based on a premium rate of .25% per annum and charged on average quarterly declared insured deposits, which aggregated approximately \$2.81 billion for the year (2021 - \$2.67 billion).
-Total comprehensive income earned for the year was \$6.76 million (2021 - \$6.47 million) after incurring total operating expenses of \$610,000 (2021 - \$571,000).
-This resulted in approximately 92 cents (2021 - 92 cents) on every dollar of total revenue earned accruing to the bottom line and into the Fund.
+Total premiums received from scheme members aggregated approximately \$7.06 million (2022 - \$7.03 million), with premiums earned on individual and joint accounts contributing \$6.43 million or 91% of the total (2022 - \$6.42 million (91%)).
+Premium income continues to be based on a premium rate of .25% per annum and charged on average quarterly declared insured deposits, which aggregated approximately \$2.82 billion for the year (2022 - \$2.81 billion).
+Total comprehensive income earned for the year was \$7.08 million (2022 - \$6.76 million) after incurring total operating expenses of approximately \$543,000 (2022 - \$610,000).
+This resulted in approximately 93 cents (2022 - 92 cents) on every dollar of total revenue earned accruing to the bottom line and into the Fund.

-The Board continues to be committed to fulfilling its mandate to manage the Deposit Insurance Scheme with prudent and sound management and operating practices while implementing a conservative investment strategy.
+The Board remains consistently committed and focused on its statutory obligations, and to fulfilling its mandate to manage the DIS with prudent and sound management and operating practices while employing a conservative investment strategy in the management of the Fund.

-Stephen W. G. Todd JP Chairman
+Stephen W. G. Todd, JP Chairman